microsoft/debugpy/CONTRIBUTING.md

 There's an internal setting `debugpy_log_passed` that if set to true will not erase the logs after a successful test run.
 Just search for this in the code and remove the code that deletes the logs on success.

+#### Adding logging

+Using `pydevd_log.debug` you can add logging just about anywhere in the pydevd code.
+However this code won't be called if CYTHON support is enabled without recreating the Cython output.
+To temporarily disable CYTHON support, look for `CYTHON_SUPPORTED` and make sure it's set to False

 ## Using modified debugpy in Visual Studio Code
 To test integration between debugpy and Visual Studio Code, the latter can be directed to use a custom version of debugpy in lieu of the one bundled with the Python extension.
 This is done by specifying `"debugAdapterPath"` in `launch.json` - it must point at the root directory of the *package*, which is `src/debugpy` inside the repository: